Preserving Black Churches: Guidelines and Eligibility

 • Public agencies: State or local agencies including boards, commissions, departments, accredited public colleges or universities, offices, agencies, public bodies, or political subdivisions of the state or of a county or municipality.
 Examples include state historic preservation offices, city and county preservation offices and planning departments, state and local commissions focused on different aspects of heritage, and publicly owned historic sites and museums.

-Applicants that have received previous National Trust financial assistance are eligible provided that all grant requirements are current.
+Applicants that have received previous National Trust or Action Fund financial assistance are eligible for a Preserving Black Churches grant provided that all grant requirements are current.

-Grant recipients of the African American Cultural Heritage Action Fund’s National Grant Program are eligible to apply for a grant from the African American Cultural Heritage Action Fund’s Preserving Black Churches Project.
+Applicants that have previously been awarded grants through the African American Cultural Heritage Action Fund’s National Grant Program, Conserving Black Modernism, or HBCU Stewardship Initiative are eligible to apply for a grant from the Preserving Black Churches program.
 However, the existing grantee must submit the application under a different funding category than previously awarded.
-For example, a National Grant Program grant recipient of Capital Projects funding is not eligible to apply to Preserving Black Churches for a Capital Projects grant, and should apply through a new funding category such as Project Planning, etc.
+For example, a National Grant Program grant recipient of Capital Projects funding is not eligible to apply to Preserving Black Churches for a Capital Project grant, and should apply through a new funding category such as Project Planning, etc.

-The minimum grant amount is $50,000.
-The maximum amount depends on the project category (See below, under Project Categories).
-Requests below the minimum amount will not be reviewed.
+The minimum award amount for a Preserving Black Churches grant is $50,000 and the maximum amount is $500,000.
+Actual award amounts will fall within that range depending on the project category (See below, under Project Categories).
+Requests below the minimum amount are ineligible and will not be considered for funding.

 Matching Requirements